pablonsilva/RPV/README.md

 # RPV
-RPV's code - Version submitted to the Bioinformatics journal.
+RPV's code - Version submitted to the Oxford Bioinformatics.

+Manuscript's link will be available after acceptance.